 coordinators.
 Her interest and involvement in community education has led her to being

 involved as a professional speaker for the American Cancer Society and a number of

 women's groups on the topic of breast, ovarian, and other cancers.
 She is a member

 of the American Academy of Physician Assistants and the Pennsylvania Society of Physician

 Assistants.
 She is a nationally board certified Physician Assistant and currently

 licensed to practice as a Physician Assistant in the state of Pennsylvania.

-PCOM in 2004, Sean entered clinical practice in a family medicine and urgent care
+Sean brings a clinical perspective from practice in family medicine and urgent care

-Paul Krajewski, MS, PA-C, Co-Director of Clinical Studies
+Paul Krajewski, MS, PA-C, Director of Clinical Studies